|

 The following are valid time periods: "5D30m" represents "5 days and 30

 minutes"; "24H" represents "24 hours"; "1d" also represents "24 hours".
+The default is to execute each test exactly once. |

 or ".ste" (case insensitive).
 Each test suite is expanded and processed